Horror crash: Family on way home from funeral in South

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A Toyota Hiace mini-van carrying nine family members and travelling to Picton was ripped apart after colliding head-on with a refrigerated truck, leaving seven people dead.

-The family was returning home to the North Island yesterday after attending a loved one's funeral in Gore, after that person died in Dunedin.
+The family was returning home to the North Island yesterday after attending a loved one's funeral in the South.

 It is understood that they belong to a large extended family, many of whom were last night yet to be informed of the tragedy.